My Professional Story

 And finally, I love the intellectual aspects of appellate brief-writing.
 I clerked for two fabulously wise Justices of the Louisiana Supreme Court for over three years total and learned the practice of appellate law inside and out.
-Over the years since leaving the appellate ivory tower, I have drafted hundreds of appellate briefs for solo lawyers around Louisiana over many years and am now beginning to expand that practice into Colorado.
+Over the years since leaving the appellate ivory tower, I have drafted hundreds of appellate briefs for solo lawyers around Louisiana over many years and have expanded that practice into Colorado.
 Many litigators are too busy to spend the numerous hours tediously citing to the multi-volume appellate record as is required.
 They want to litigate and feel comfortable having me do the research and writing for their appeals (also for some of the trial pleadings when they are crunched for time).

 After having lived in New Orleans since the late 70s, except for academic and work pursuits in Berkeley, Pittsburgh, and Austin (actually the Austin exodus was precipitated by Hurricane Katrina – neither academic nor work), I began the exciting adventure of living in two cities: Denver and New Orleans in 2015.
 Recently, I decided to move to New England to be closer to my adult kids, who live in New York and Boston.
 Just to keep things interesting, I also opened a Bed & Breakfast (The Pomeroy Inn) in a gorgeous 1868 Second Empire Victorian home just blocks from the diverse, eclectic Northampton restaurants and shops.
 I have now relinquished the license of Innkeeper and primarily rent Strawberry Fields and Penny Lane guest rooms through Air BNB, Smith College School for Social Work, or to folks who know of me and schedule rental privately.